zuoxingdong/lagom/README.md

-# lagom: A flexible framework in PyTorch for developing and benchmarking reinforcement learning algorithms.
+# lagom: A light and flexible framework in PyTorch for developing and benchmarking reinforcement learning algorithms.
 <img src='logs/tmp.png' width='300'>

 # TODO: